Pre-Travel Approval Process

 - Start date of travel

-- Date and time of arrival at border control point (if driving estimate)
+- Date and time of arrival at border (estimate if driving)

-- Vehicle license plate and Province (if applicable)
+- Vehicle make and type, license plate and province (if applicable)

 - Flight number (if applicable)